Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/AzureIoTRuntimeEnvironment/Deploying_sample_Python_module.md

 Follow these steps to set up Docker Desktop on your computer:

-1. Install [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
+1. Download [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
 For Windows Home and other operating systems, select the corresponding OS from the menu on the left and continue the installation.
 Ensure that you enable Hyper-V backend during installation.

     For more information on how to install Docker Desktop, refer to [Install Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/).

     >**Note**: Ensure that your computer meets the system requirements specified on [Install Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/) before installing Docker Desktop.